BobWritesCode/server-directory-website/README.md

 ![Bump list](./README_Images/feat_bump_list.png)

-The way the bumps are automatically expired is by setting a automated task that run at midnight everyday or at server restart.
+The way the bumps are automatically expired is by setting an automated task that run at midnight every day or at server restart.
 The task will query for bumps that are less than or, equal to the current date and delete them.
-Print messages are produced purely as a way to check there are no issues.
+Print messages are produced purely to check there are no issues.

 *You can read more about how the automated jobs work by checking out the [APScheduler](#apscheduler) section of this README.*